PSG fined for fans' offensive Neymar banner

-One banner urged the Brazil forward to leave the Ligue 1 champion, while another expressed dissatisfaction with his behaviour.
+One banner urged the Brazil forward to leave the Ligue 1 champions, while another expressed dissatisfaction with his behaviour.

 The Ligue de Football Professionnel (LFP) Disciplinary Committee announced sanctions on Wednesday, handing PSG a fine.